Please enable JavaScript to view this page.

 General Information

-1. Contestants in all four categories: Will be required to perform certain machine tool operations.
+1. Contestants in these four categories will be required to perform certain machine tool operations.

 1. Safety glasses